Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 ## When should you override the default action

-The default action should be overridden whenever that default does not meet your specific hosting requirements.
+The default action should be overridden whenever that default does not meet the specific hosting requirements.
 For example

 - If you are using NServiceBus Host, and you wish to take a custom action before the endpoint process is killed.
 - If you are self hosting you can shut down the process via `Environment.FailFast` and re-start the process once the root cause has been diagnosed.